a-kr/dftp/README.md

 Returns complete list of full filenames for every file in the distributed file system, much like Unix `find` command does, as a `text/plain` newline-separated response.
 For large filesystems this command may take quite a while to execute.

-Returned filenames do not start with "/", but are relative to the root directory of the distributed file system.
+Returned filenames start with "/" and are relative to the root directory of the distributed file system.

 ## Internal cluster communication